Starraider/devNewProject/README.md

 #### Prerequisite

-You must have installed Chrome and Chrome Driver.
-Both must be accecible from the CLI (path).
+You must have installed Cypress.

 #### Run the tests